baremetalhelp/baremetal.help/docs/docs/intro.md

 There's already so much great documentation for all of the resources you can create in the public cloud.
 We don't duplicate it, preferring to link to relevant documentation along the way.

-What we _do_ provide, however, is infrastructure-as-code for all tutorials that shares common configuration and written in a way so you can pick and chose what you want.
+What we _do_ provide, however, is infrastructure-as-code stacks for all tutorials that share common configuration and written in a way so you can pick and chose what you want.
 The common configuration means that all your BareMetal stacks are consistent and compatible.

 We make it super clear when there are dependencies on other tutorials.